Basic Usage

 <leader>Ra

-to run all requests in the buffer. - You can use
+to run all requests in the buffer. - Press

 #

-to comment out a request or its data, and it'll not be processed.
+to comment out a request or its data, and it wil not be processed.

 Executing requests in non .http